michael-0brien/cryojax/docs/index.md

 ## Simulating an image

-Simulate an image in cryoJAX by instantiating an `image_model`
+Image simulation in cryoJAX revolves around the `image_model` class.
+The following is a basic example for instantiating an `image_model` and simulating an image:

 ```python
 import jax